 Unlike the gasoline version, the Equinox EV is also available with GM’s Super Cruise hands-free driver-assist system, but not as standard equipment.
 Still, it should offer more capability and a greater margin of safety than driver-assist tech on competitor EVs.
-Previously seen on GM models ranging from the Bolt EUV to the Cadillac Lyriq, Super Cruise can steer, accelerate, and brake on designated stretches of pre-mapped highway, but also monitors the driver to guard against misuse.
+Previously seen on GM models ranging from the Bolt EUV to the Cadillac Lyriq, Super Cruise can steer, accelerate, and brake on designated stretches of premapped highway.
+It also monitors the driver to guard against misuse.

 Chevy also includes the expected array of standard driver aids, such as automatic emergency braking, forward collision warning, lane keep assist, lane departure warning, blind-spot monitoring, and rear cross-traffic alert.
 Adaptive cruise control and a surround-view camera system are options.

 The Equinox EV comes standard with front-wheel drive and a single motor producing 210 horsepower and 242 pound-feet of torque.
 An optional dual-motor all-wheel drive powertrain ups output to 290 hp and 346 lb-ft of torque.
 Both versions are more powerful than the gasoline Equinox.